fbpx

 Brook Preloader

-The project was illustrated in Adobe Illustrator, on Wacom Cintiq tablet, by using flat colour, block shading, grain textures, elegant strokes, realistic and stylized shapes.
+This illustration project was created in Adobe Illustrator, on a Wacom Cintiq 16 tablet, in a modern style with vintage inspiration (the stars), by using flat colours, block shading, grain textures, elegant strokes, and stylized shapes.

-You can purchase Famous Art Nouveau Houses in Brussels as a Digital download (printable) by using the Go to Shop button below!
-Also, because sharing is caring, you can DOWNLOAD FOR FREE the printable file featuring these stunning houses to create your own Christmas tree decorations!
+Because sharing is caring, you can DOWNLOAD FOR FREE the printable file featuring Famous Art Nouveau Houses in Brussels to create your own Christmas tree decorations!

 Shopping cart0